apex/up/Readme.md

 <details>
   <summary>Can I donate?</summary>
   <p>Yes you can!
 Head over to the <a href="https://opencollective.com/apex-up">OpenCollective</a> page.
 Any donations are greatly appreciated and help me focus more on Up's implementation, documentation, and examples.
-If you're using the free OSS version for personal or commercial use please consider giving back.</p>
+If you're using the free OSS version for personal or commercial use please consider giving back, even a few bucks buys a coffee :).</p>
 </details>

 ## Community